hyperjumptech/grule-rule-engine/docs/Function_en.md

 ## Built-In Functions

 Built-in functions are all defined within the `ast/BuiltInFunctions.go` file.
-As of now, they are :
+As of now, they are:

 ### MakeTime(year, month, day, hour, minute, second int64) time.Time